DevAdedoyin/climate-change-project/README.md

 In addition, urbanization creates opportunities for agriculture.
 For example, as a country increases in urban population, it creates opportunities for farmers to sell there farm produce.
 Urban areas generate high amount of organic waste, which is being used as a fertilizer for agricultural crops.

 # CREDITS
-# Please, if you're going to use any part of this write up or project ensure you give credit to Adedoyin Idris
+# Please, if you are going to use any part of this write-up or project, make sure you give credit to Adedoyin Idris

 Thanks.
 Kind regards.